kierans/grunt-apm/README.md

 ## The "apm" task

-This plugin defines the following tasks:
+This plugin defines the following tasks (each calls the respective APM command in the current working directory):

 - `apm-link`
 - `apm-test`